 The general aim of this course is to provide an overview of the basic concepts that appear in modern programming languages, the principles that underlie the design of programming languages, and their interaction.

 - Introduction, motivation, and overview.
 What is a programming language?
 Application domains in language design.
 Program execution models.
 Theoretical foundations.
 Language standardization.
 History.

 - Types.
 Types in programming languages.
-Type systems.
 Type safety.
+Type systems--static vs. dynamic.
 Type checking and type inference.
 Polymorphism.
 Overloading.
 Type equivalence.